psyrendust/gen-vscode-tasks/README.md

     --workspace, -w   Generate tasks for each package within a workspace.
     --filter, -f      Generate tasks for workspace packages that only match the filter.
     --save, -s        Save the output to <path>
-    --override        Path to a json you wish to use to override each task config.
+    --override, -o    Path to a json you wish to use to override each task config.
                       The following fields are not configurable: [label, command, options.cwd]

   Flags